 - Manufacturer name.
 This is often printed in big letters somewhere on the seat cover.

 - Model name

 Sometimes, the parent company has a different name from the name on the car seat.
 For example, Dorel is the parent company for Cosco, Safety 1st and Maxi-Cosi.
 This could mean that the manufacturer name listed on the sticker is different than the name on the front of the car seat.

-The information required to register is listed on the Date of Manufacture sticker, which is often found on the side or the bottom of the car seat.
+The information required to register is listed on the Date of Manufacture label, which is often found on the side or the bottom of the car seat.
 Usually, a copy of this sticker is already on the registration card that’s included with the car seat.

-You can also sign up to receive emails for all car seat recalls that are released on the Safercar.gov webiste.
+You can also sign up to receive emails for all car seat recalls that are released on the Safercar.gov website.
 This will alert you to all recalls that are processed, not just the ones you have registered.
 You can of course always regularly check Car Seats for the Littles for information on recalls as well by following our website, Facebook, and Twitter.